 Whilst both units can be used for left-handed play, it is easier to play a left-handed golfer vs a right-handed golfer in a local match with Mevo Plus.

 Skytrak System Requirements

 Skytrak can be used on a PC, iPad or smartphone.
-Each have their own requirements, certain components for the PC and certain models for the phone and tablet users.
+Each has its own requirements, certain components for the PC and certain models for the phone and tablet users.

-Technically Skytrak is not compatible with a Mac computer though you can potentially get round this with a Boot Camp setup.
+Technically Skytrak is not compatible with a Mac computer though you can potentially get around this with a Boot Camp setup.

 PC Skytrak Requirements